palantir/atlasdb/docs/source/miscellaneous/doc/adr/0013-write-cassandra-tombstones-and-sentinels-with-a-fresh-cassandra-timestamp.md

   greater than `TS`
 - a tombstone or range tombstone that covers a sweep sentinel with Cassandra timestamp `TS` must have a Cassandra timestamp greater than `TS`
-- the insertion of a fresh sweep sentinel after a tombstone or range tombstone at time `TS` must have a Cassandra timestamp greater than `TS`
+- the insertion of a fresh sweep sentinel after a tombstone that covers the sentinel, written at timestamp `TS`, must have a Cassandra timestamp greater than `TS`

 Notice that the existing system does not satisfy the third invariant.
 Switching from `CONSERVATIVE` sweep (writes a sentinel) to `THOROUGH` sweep